Skip to main content

 Sending Messages to SyncHive

-In this guide, we'll cover over the basics of building a Connector to send messages to SyncHive.
-We'll use an example where we receive a product webhook event from Shopify, transform its contents into a Message, and send it to SyncHive.
+In this guide, we'll be following from our previous guide on setting up a Connector and Integration, by walking through what needs to be implemented to be able to send messages to SyncHive.
+We'll use the same example where we receive a product webhook event from Shopify, transform its contents into a message, and send it to SyncHive.

 To start, create an API endpoint for your Connector to receive webhooks from Shopify.
 Use a structure like the example below.